miszczu1902/TKS_HOTEL_APP/README.md

 The aim of the project was to create a simple application based on microservices and to use the Domain Driven Design.

 ## Technologies Used
-- **Backend:** JavaEE 8, Hibernate, JUnit, Testcontainers, RestAssured, RabbitMQ
+- **Backend:** JavaEE 8, Eclipse Microprofile, Hibernate, JUnit, Testcontainers, RestAssured, RabbitMQ
 - **Database:** PostgreSQL 15
-- **Development Environment:** Payara 6, Docker, PostgreSQL
+- **Development Environment:** Payara 6, Docker, PostgreSQL, Prometheus and Grafana